Miss Kim Hamer

 - Veterinary Clinician (Farm Animal Clinical Sciences )

-Kim qualified as a vet from the University of Cambridge in 2007, and worked in mixed veterinary practice in the Welsh/English borders, with a focus on farm animal medicine.
-She has a particular interest in sheep health and production, and has completed the Certificate in Advanced Veterinary Practice (Sheep) in 2014.
-Kim is a RCVS registered Advanced Practitioner in sheep medicine.
-She spent two years in the Farm Animal Practice at the Royal (Dick) School of Veterinary School from 2016, as a Senior Clinical Training Scholar in Farm Animal Health and Production (Sheep), where she registered as a Resident with the European College of Small Ruminant Health Management, and undertook research in ovine parasitology.
+Kim qualified as a veterinary surgeon from the University of Cambridge in 2007, completed a Certificate in Advanced Veterinary Practice (Sheep) in 2014 and is a RCVS registered Advanced Practitioner in sheep medicine.
+In 2020, she became a diplomate of the European College of Small Ruminant Health Management (ECSRHM).
+Kim spent 10 years working in clinical practice, including 8 years mixed veterinary practice in the Welsh/English borders, with a focus on farm animal medicine.
+Followed by 2 years at the Farm Animal Practice at the Royal (Dick) School of Veterinary School, as a Senior Clinical Training Scholar in Farm Animal Health and Production (Sheep), where she contributed to research in ovine parasitology and neurology.